This might be the Galaxy Note 8's all new camera

 Samsung's Note brand is reserved for its most premium devices, but the line was thrown into turmoil when explosive batteries in the Note 7 led to two different product recalls.
 Since then, Samsung released the Galaxy S8 to much success, but the Note 8 is expected to be an even more advanced device.

-One way the Note 8 is rumored to one-up the S8 is by introducing a brand new dual-camera.
-Dual cameras phones are all the rage these days, but this would be Samsung's first.
+One way the Note 8 is rumored to one-up the S8 is by introducing a brand new dual camera.
+Dual-camera phones are all the rage these days, but this would be Samsung's first.

 The Samsung Electro-Mechanics page details a handful of features that the dual-camera module supports, such as: